East London

 Care Home Health related deaths

-Concerns summary The care home failed to implement adequate falls prevention, lacking care plans despite identified risks.
+Concerns summary (AI summary) The care home failed to implement adequate falls prevention, lacking care plans despite identified risks.
 Multiple falls were not properly investigated or reported, and patient safety was compromised by over-reliance on capacity.

 Brenda Gowan